People don’t always know what to say to someone who is suffering a miscarriage.

 Recently, a dear friend of mine lost a baby.

 I’ve been the one losing a baby while friends were blessed with a child.
-And to be honest, now, after having lost one and being the one great with child, it would be a natural reaction to feel guilty for being blessed while someone you love is suffering loss.
+And to be honest, now, after having lost a couple babies and being the one great with child, it would be a natural reaction to feel guilty for being blessed while someone you love is suffering loss.

 It’s a devastating experience when you are the one walking through it, and to be honest, it can be one of the loneliest walks through the valley of the shadow of death a woman can walk through because a lot of people just don’t know what to say or do to show they care!

 “Rejoice with those who rejoice, weep with those who weep.”

 I have written on this topic of weeping with one another and rejoicing with one another more in-depth in my book, Redeeming Childbirth.
 And as I have gotten the opportunity to speak at MANY moms groups and women’s retreats over the past twelve years, this topic is one that always comes up.
 The ability to both rejoice with those who are rejoicing and weep with those who are weeping.

 What is easier for you?
 To rejoice or weep?

 Do you struggle with truly weeping with those walking through the valley?